 If I had sneezed, I wouldn’t have had a chance later that year, in August, to try to tell America about a dream that I had had.

 If I had sneezed, I wouldn’t have been down in Selma, Alabama, to see the great movement there.

 If I had sneezed, I wouldn’t have been in Memphis to see a community rally around those brothers and sisters who are suffering.

 And they were telling me — now, it doesn’t matter now.
 It really doesn’t matter what happens now.
 I left Atlanta this morning, and as we got started on the plane, there were six of us.
 The pilot said over the public address system, “We are sorry for the delay, but we have Dr. Martin Luther King on the plane.
 And to be sure that all of the bags were checked and to be sure that nothing would be wrong on the plane, we had to check out everything carefully, and we’ve had the plane protected and guarded all night.”

 And then I got into Memphis.
 And some began to say the threats or talk about the threats that were out, of what would happen to me from some of our sick white brothers.
 Well, I don’t know what will happen now.
 We’ve got some difficult days ahead.
 But it really doesn’t matter with me now, because I’ve been to the mountaintop.
 And I don’t mind.

-AMY GOODMAN: Dr. Martin Luther King.
-Within 24 hours, he would be dead, assassinated on the balcony of the Lorraine Motel April 4th, 1968.
+AMY GOODMAN: Dr. Martin Luther King, speaking April 3rd, 1968.
+Within 24 hours, he would be dead, assassinated on the balcony of the Lorraine Motel, April 4th, 1968.
 Today is the federal holiday that honors him.